What Does it Take to Be an Electrical Engineer?

 Where Electrical Engineers Work

-Those thinking about becoming an Electrical Engineer might also be interested in the following careers:
+Those interested in being an Electrical Engineer may also be interested in:

 Are you already one of the many Electrical Engineer in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: